anboo44/go-to-school/README.md

 III.
 JDK
 - Require JDK 11+

 IV.
-Gradle & GraalVM
+Gradle

 - If use IntelIJ IDEA, skip this step.
 IntelIJ supports to build `spring-native package` for GraalVM
 - Install Gradle follow guideline at here: https://www.tutorialspoint.com/gradle/gradle_installation.htm

-- Install GraalVM follow guidelines at here: https://www.graalvm.org/java/quickstart/
+V. Docker

+- if on local, recommend to use `Docker Desktop`
+- Install docker by using `google-search`

 ## Microservices